Docokids/Fever-module-chatbot/documentation/testing.md

 # Testing Guide

+**Note: The chatbot is designed to handle conversations in Spanish and all API responses are in Spanish by default.**

 ## Overview

 This guide provides comprehensive information about testing in the Fever Model project.
 We use pytest with async support through pytest-asyncio for our test suite.